sandstromviktor/MultiNERD/README.md

 # MultiNERD Named Entity Recognition (NER) Project

-This repository contains code for training and evaluating a Named Entity Recognition (NER) model on the MultiNERD dataset.
-The goal is to develop a model that can identify and classify entities in English text into five categories: PERSON, ORGANIZATION, LOCATION, DISEASES, ANIMAL, and the O tag (not part of an entity).
+This repository contains code for training and evaluating a Named Entity Recognition (NER) model on the [MultiNERD dataset](https://huggingface.co/datasets/Babelscape/multinerd?row=17).

+The goal is to develop two models that can identify and classify entities on
+1. All 10 languages () and only 5 categories (Person, Organization, Location, Diseases and Anmial)
+2. All 15 categories, but only using the English language

 ## How to use